First, I want to tie it to the theme of this blog.

 As a stigma, eating too much is both the most accepted addiction because so many events center around food and the least, as it's one of the few addictions/mental health conditions that society and public figures can make fun of without any backlash.

-Over the past couple of years, some ideas started to come together.
+A few years ago, some ideas started to come together.
 My daughter was diagnosed with an eating disorder and I realized at that point that overweight people can have eating disorders.
-I also realized I'm a sex addict.
-After becoming abstinent from that addiction, I realized that at those support meetings I was starting to substitute "food" for "sex" in all of the readings and the shares.
+I also realized I'm an addict in another area.
+After becoming abstinent from that addiction, I realized that at those support meetings I was starting to substitute "eating" for "acting out" in all of the readings and the shares.
 When I did that, everything in my past concerning food would start to make sense.

 I went to a few meetings with the group that met where my daughter got treatment.
 Nothing against them, but I didn't see any success in that group.
 I need success.
 I have got to know that it could work for me to even think about trying again.

 Once again I gave up.
 I was still terrified about this addiction but I thought that maybe I could work on it when I finally got completely through the 12-Steps in the other program.